Transcendence of the Hodge-Tate filtration: Generalizations

 In the archimedean setting, an analog of Theorem \ref{thm:Schneider} holds for abelian varieties of higher dimension (cf. \cite{Cohen-Gen} and \cite{ShigaWolfart-Gen}).
 Our method of proof in the $p$-adic setting does not obviously generalize to $p$-divisible groups of dimension~${\geq 1}$ (cf. Remark \ref{rem:HigherDim}), however, it is natural to conjecture the analogous result.

-We might even go further: $p$-divisible groups give the simplest examples of shtukas with one paw as in \cite{Weinstein-ScholzeLectures}.
-A shtuka with one paw is equivalent to a pair consisting of a finite dimensional $\QQ_p$-vector space $V$ and a $\BB^+_\dR$-lattice $\Lc \subset V \otimes \BB_\dR$.
-The filtration induced by $\Lc$ on $V \otimes C$ (via specialization along the natural map $\theta : \BB^+_\dR \rightarrow C$) is called the Hodge-Tate filtration.
+We might even go further: $p$-divisible groups give the simplest examples of shtukas with one paw over $\Spa C^\flat$ as in \cite{Weinstein-ScholzeLectures}.
+By a result of Fargues (cf. \cite[Theorem 12.4.4]{Weinstein-ScholzeLectures}), a shtuka with one paw is equivalent to a pair consisting of a finite free $\ZZ_p$-module $M$ and a $\BB^+_\dR$-lattice $\Lc \subset M \otimes \BB_\dR$.
+The lattice $\Lc$ induces a filtration on $M \otimes \BB_{\dR}$, thus by restriction on $M \otimes \BB^+_\dR$, and then, via specialization along the natural map $\theta : \BB^+_\dR \rightarrow C$, on $M \otimes C$.
+The resulting filtration on $M \otimes C$ is called the Hodge-Tate filtration.
+This generalizes the Hodge-Tate filtration on a $p$-divisible group, in which case $M=T_p G$ and $\Lc$ is uniquely determined by the Hodge-Tate filtration and the requirement that it lie in the natural minuscule Schubert cell relative to $M \otimes \BB^+_\dR$.
+We note that, in general, the Hodge-Tate filtration can have multiple steps!

-A shtuka $(V, \Lc)$ has CM if it admits endomorphisms by a semi-simple commutative algebra over $\QQ_p$ of rank equal to $\dim V$.
+We say a shtuka $(M, \Lc)$ has CM if $(M\otimes\QQ_p, \Lc)$ admits endomorphisms by a semi-simple commutative algebra over $\QQ_p$ of dimension equal to the rank of $M$.

-There is also a natural analog of being defined over a complete discretely valued subfield in this setting: Given a complete discretely valued $L \subset C$ and a deRham Galois representation $V$ of $\Gal(\overline{L}/L)$, we obtain a shtuka with one paw from the pair
+There is also a natural analog of being defined over a complete discretely valued subfield in this setting: Given a complete discretely valued field $L \subset C$ and a lattice $M$ in a deRham representation of $\Gal(\overline{L}/L)$, we obtain a shtuka with one paw from the pair

 We will say a shtuka with one paw is \emph{arithmetic} if it is isomorphic to one of this form.
 We formulate the optimistic